Elias Sunny

-Elias Sunny (ইলিয়াস সানি, born 2 August 1986) is a Bangladeshi international cricketer.
-Sunny made his Test cricket debut in 2011 and has subsequently played both Test and limited overs cricket played for the Bangladesh national team.
+Mohammad Elias Sunny (ইলিয়াস সানি, born 1 January 1986) is a Bangladeshi international cricketer.
+Sunny made his Test cricket debut in 2011 and has subsequently played both Test and limited overs cricket for the Bangladesh national team.

 Career

 Sunny made his first-class cricket debut for Dhaka Division in the 2003/04 season and has since played for Chittagong Division.
 He had played for Bangladesh under-17s in 2002/03.

 Sunny made his international debut in the first Test against the West Indies at Chittagong on 21 October 2011.
-In the first innings he bowled 23 over and took six wickets for 94 run, finishing with match figures of 7/128.
+In the first innings he bowled 23 overs and took six wickets for 94 runs, finishing with match figures of 7/128.

-He made his Twenty20 International debut at Belfast in Northern Ireland in July 2012 against Ireland.
+He made his Twenty20 International debut at Belfast in Northern Ireland on 18 July 2012 against Ireland.
 He took 5/13 from his four overs, including a maiden to restrict the hosts to 119 runs.
 He became the first bowler to take five wickets on T20I debut and won the Man of the Match award.
-As of April 2018 he has the best bowling figures on T20I debut He is also the only bowler to take five wicket hauls on both Test and T20I debut.
+He is the only bowler to take five-wicket hauls on both Test and T20I debut.